NFDI4Earth System Architecture Documentation

 The blackbox description is based on the User Support Network concept one-pager https://doi.org/10.5281/zenodo.7583596.

-The NFDI4Earth User Support Network will provide distributed, cross-institutional user support based on the services of the existing partner institutions’ services and the upcoming NFDI4Earth innovations.
+The NFDI4Earth User Support Network provides distributed, cross-institutional user support based on the services of the existing partner institutions’ services and the upcoming NFDI4Earth innovations.

 Innovations Single point of access to a national expert pool offering individual support for ESS RDM problems for all phases of the data lifecycle